FuneTheCubeQ/MCGalaxy-stuff/README.md

 |  **CmdMeow** | Took panda's /banall plugin to make this

-`*` means that the plugin is private or made exclusive for specific people.

 ### Plugins
 | Name | Description |
 | ------------- | -----|